Skip to main content

 • Start Date / End Date — the date window of the event.
 Volunteer slots must fall inside this window.

 • Event Image URL — a public URL to a hero image (recommended size: 1200×600 or larger).
-Hosting tips: SharePoint, Files in a public Experience site, or any CDN.

 • Address Street / City / State / Postal Code — shown on the event card for context.
 None are required.